dulnikovsky/magicstompfrenzy/README.md

 You can build MagicstompFrenzy like any other Qt application on Linux:

-1. Make sure you hava the development toolchain installed ( c++ compiler, make, git )
+1. Make sure you have the development toolchain installed ( c++ compiler, make, git )

 2. Install qt development packeges for Qt core, gui and widget modules as well as qmake